 What we currently buy

-The Council holds a register of all contracts we award and when these are due to be awarded, all contracts over £10,000 are shown in the Contracts Register
+The Council holds a register of all contracts we award and when these are due to be awarded, all contracts over £5,000 are shown in the Procurement Register July 2015

 When tenders to provide goods or services are invited, the Council has to impose strict rules to ensure proper governance is maintained.
 This may result in tenders being rejected if they do not follow the instructions given.
 The 10 Pitfalls to Avoid gives further guidance when submitting your tender.